YLu-1258/verl-articulation/docs/workers/megatron_workers.rst

 Offload
 ^^^^^^^
-When resources are tight, the offload method can lower GPU memory usage, helping training and inference frameworks work well under verl.
+When resources are tight, the offload method can lower GPU memory usage, helping training and inference frameworks work well under verl_articulation.
 It moves parameters, gradients, and optimizers to CPU memory and only loads them back to the GPU when needed.